utshomax/postman-docs/src/pages/docs/getting-started/installation/installation-and-updates.md

 ## Installing Postman on Linux

+Postman supports the following Linux distributions: Ubuntu 14.04 and later, Fedora 24, and Debian 8 and later.

+> The support of certain Linux distributions depends on if they're supported by Electron.
+Refer to [Electron's documentation](https://www.electronjs.org/docs/latest/development/build-instructions-linux).

 You can install Postman on Linux by manually downloading it, using the [Snap](https://snapcraft.io/postman) store link, or with the command `snap install postman`.
 You can also [download](https://www.postman.com/downloads/) the latest version of Postman and unzip the file.

+> Postman recommends installing using [Snap](https://snapcraft.io/postman) because it includes all the libraries the app needs and they're bundled with the app itself.

 To start the app from a launcher icon, create a desktop file.
 Name the file `Postman.desktop` and save it in the following location: